 You will need a real estate broker or agent who is exceptionally knowledgeable about real estate investing rather than just buying and selling properties.
 You may also need a property management firm if you aren’t planning on doing everything yourself.
 You really won’t be able to do it all if you’re juggling multiple properties, so it’s important to realize this early on.

-Your team should also include professionals like a lawyer and accountant to help you with the legal and financial aspects of buying and investing in real estate.
+Your team should also include professionals like a lawyer and accountants to help you with the legal and financial aspects of buying and investing in real estate.
 You will also need several contractors to turn to every time you need to fix up a property and get it ready for re-sale or rental.

 One of the great benefits of real estate investing is that it offers a very flexible way to meet whatever goals you would like to set.
 The market is wide open for investors to build a comfortable life for themselves, no matter where they would like to be in five or 10 years.
 All it takes is some determination and some capital to get started in the niche.